 Create these fascinating paper shapes with hidden sides and learn about graphs, automata and more.

-Knitting uses a more complex notation.
+Knitting uses a complex (computational) notation.
 Explore sequencing, choice and iteration as well as ideas behind regular expressions.

-Charles Dickens (a friend of Ada incidentally) knew you could use knitting for encryption and steganography.
+Charles Dickens (a friend of Ada Lovelace incidentally) knew you could use knitting for encryption and steganography.

 - Craft, Culture and Code by Shuchi Grover [EXTERNAL]